Alexandra2802/DogQuiz/README.md

 See it live here: https://doggie-quiz.netlify.app/

 Doggie Quiz is a fun and interactive web-based quiz about dogs!
-Test your knowledge and learn interesting facts about different dog breeds.
-Built with **JavaScript, HTML, and SCSS**, this project is fully responsive and works seamlessly across various screen sizes.
+Test your knowledge and learn interesting facts about different dog breeds.This project is fully responsive and works seamlessly across various screen sizes.

 ## Features ✨
 - 🐾 Interactive multiple-choice quiz